Sorry, you need to enable JavaScript to visit this website.

 Pannónia Scholarship Programme

-The students can go for a long-term mobility programme with the aim of studying, doing a traineeship or research.
-Short-term programmes are also available for studying, doing research, attending conferences or participating in summer universities.
-Besides that, students have the opportunity to participate in an Excellence Programme where high-achieving students in specific fields can study at universities abroad, and they get financial support for their accommodation, travel and tuition fees.
+Students can participate in a long-term mobility programme to study, undertake a traineeship, or conduct research.
+Short-term programmes are also available for studying, doing research, attending conferences, or participating in summer universities.
+Besides that, students have the opportunity to participate in an Excellence Programme, which allows high-achieving students in specific fields to study at universities abroad and provides financial support for accommodation, travel, and tuition fees.
 University teachers could also attend universities abroad for a training or teaching period or for a research project.
 It is also possible for foreign teachers to come to Hungarian universities with these aims.

 The scholarship amount can be:

-The amount depends on the destination country, in some cases on degree level and the length of mobility.
+The amount depends on the destination country, in some cases on the degree level, and on the length of mobility.

-Besides these, a Talent Programme is also available for a specific target group: students who are talented, especially in the fields of science, technology, IT, agriculture or medical and health sciences fields.
+Besides these, a Talent Programme is also available for a specific target group: students who are talented, especially in the fields of science, technology, IT, agriculture, or medical and health sciences.
 The government provides HUF 400 million (about EUR 1 million) for that scholarship programme.
-The age of the target group could be between the ages of 17 and 24.
+The target group is 17–24-year-olds.

 Promoting mobility in the context of non-formal learning, and of youth work